 The Senior Thesis (CHID 491 and 493; CHID 492 optional) focuses on practical approaches to formulating and pursuing intellectual questions.
-In CHID 491, students should start the process with a clear topic in mind (although, it does not have to be a fully developed topic) and will receive direction on how to implement their idea.
-With this class, students will have a collaborative experience of engaging in discussion with their peers and helping each other work out ideas through the workshop format.
-As a class, students will identify and finalize their thesis advisors as well as complete the CHID 493 form during the quarter they are taking CHID 491.
+In CHID 491, students should start the process with a clear topic in mind (although it does not have to be a fully developed topic) and will receive direction on how to implement their idea.
+In this class, students will have a collaborative experience of engaging in discussion with their peers and helping each other work out ideas through the workshop format.
+Students will complete the CHID 493 form (with approval from their thesis advisors) during the quarter they are taking CHID 491.

 The basic guideline for the different credit options is the following: the more complex your topic of interest, the more credits you will need to develop a satisfactory project.
 The 15-credit option assumes a year-long process of research and writing (or equivalent work), and the 10-credit option, a two-quarter-long process.
 CHID 491, 493, and 492 should be completed in separate quarters.
 However, if necessary, students can choose to complete a 10 credit thesis during one quarter (491 and 493), but this would most likely mean working independently with an advisor.
 CHID students cannot complete 15 thesis credits in one quarter.
 Please note that CHID honors students must complete a 15-credit thesis.